 The Credit Agreement includes financial covenants requiring Westport to maintain a minimum fixed charge coverage ratio, minimum quarterly EBITDA amounts, as defined in the Credit Agreement, and a maximum debt to EBITDA ratio, as well as customary affirmative and negative covenants and events of default.
-At April 2, 2016, we were in compliance with the debt covenants.
+At July 2, 2016, Westport was in compliance with the debt covenants.